caukub/mcgui-de/src/administration/domains.md

 So if the field can be left blank and you want to create a record for the root domain, presumably the *Name* field should be left blank and only used when you want to create a DNS record for [subdomain](~subdomain).

 ### Bad DNS resolvers {#bad-dns-resolvers}
-Use of some DNS resolvers - especially the default ones from Internet Service Provider (ISP) - can cause a broken domain for the particular user using those resolvers.
+Use of some DNS resolvers - especially the default ones from Internet Service Provider (ISP) - can make the domain not work for the particular user using those resolvers.

-In this case, the solution is to set up better DNS resolvers on the operating system.
-Examples of these include those from Cloudflare, Google, or OpenDNS.
+In this case, the solution is to use better DNS resolvers.
+Those includes for example the Cloudflare, Google or OpenDNS ones.

-There are many instructions on how to set up these DNS resolvers.
+There are many tutorials on the internet on how to use these DNS resolvers.

 ### Connecting through a domain routed through an SRV record outside of the Minecraft client {#bad-srv-usage}
 In the case where you are trying to connect to a domain address that is pointed via *SRV* record outside of the Minecraft client (e.g. to Dynmap address in browser), the Minecraft *SRV* record is probably not supported by the client (for the Dynmap, the client is the browser).
 In this case, you need to use the default server address.
 Read more about the cause [here](#srv-pitfall).